 Navigating Holidays During Divorce: Tips for Peace

 I remember the first Christmas we weren’t all together for Christmas morning.
-No waking up the kids (my kids were night owls), no rush to see what was under the tree, no sugar-filled breakfast, no stress-filled push to make it to the relatives on-time and will all the stuff we were supposed to bring.
+No waking up the kids (my kids were night owls), no rush to see what was under the tree, no sugar-filled breakfast, no stress-filled push to make it to the relatives on-time and with all the stuff we were supposed to bring.

 It was weird, to sit in a quiet house with the dog and the lights on the tree drinking my coffee.

+My heart felt broken.
+And.
 It was also kind of peaceful.

 I also remember the Thanksgiving before the family knew we were separated and how we tried to appear like everything was “normal”.
 I’m not sure I had ever had such bad indigestion by the end of the day!